pratsha2005/realfy-assignment-posturedetection/README.md

     // Draw red skeleton
 }
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-Built with ❤️ using React and MediaPipe